 In May 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (GASB 96).
 GASB 96 provides accounting and financial reporting guidance for the governmental end users of subscription-based information technology arrangements (SBITAs).
 GASB 96 defines an SBITA, establishes right-to-use assets and corresponding liabilities, and provides capitalization criteria and the note disclosures required for SBITAs.
-The Plan will adopt GASB 96 on July 1, 2022, for the June 30, 2023, reporting year.
-The Plan does not expect GASB 96 to have a significant impact on the financial statements.
+The Plan adopted GASB 96 on July 1, 2022, for the June 30, 2023, reporting year, which did not have a significant impact on the financial statements.